Eritrea Country Facts - Tips

 the Transitional National Assembly ratifies those nominations.
 The cabinet

-the country's executive branch.
+is the country's executive branch.
 It is composed of 17 ministers and

-the president.
+chaired by the president.
 It implements policies, regulations, and

 laws and is